Ricky0625/cpp_modules/CPP05/README.md

 For this exercise, we were asked to create a class called `Bureaucrat`.
 This class should have a constant name and a grade that ranges from 1 (highest grade) to 150 (lowest grade).
 Any attempt to instantiate a Bureaucrat using an invalid grade must throw an exception: either a `Bureaucrat::GradeTooHighException` or a `Bureaucrat::GradeTooLowException`.
 Both are user-defined exceptions.

+For my test cases, I'm just testing these:

+1. Initialize a bureaucrat with grade that is too low or high. (should throw an exception)
+2. Update grade.
+Check if the class will throw exception if the grade accidentally exceed the range.

 ## Ex01: Form up, maggots!

 For this exercise, we need to create another class `Form`.
 This class should have: